Funding Available for Improving Home Energy Efficiency

 Making an application:

+You apply directly with your energy supplier.
+They must hold a current SEG license which can be checked on the Ofgem website.
 The rates of payment (tariffs) vary by electricity supplier, so you are advised to shop around to find a supplier that is best for your individual circumstances.
-The tariff must be greater than zero at all times, and may be a fixed or variable tariff.
+The tariff may be a fixed or variable.

 Additional Useful Links: